dr14-make/ESPDComponents/ProjectWheelLuuk.md

 - Example: τ = 2000 N·m → F_desired = 2000/0.3 = 6667 N → F_actual = 4000 N (limited!)

 ![alt text](./TestWheel_ForceTorque_Validation.png)

+Saturation at 93.1% by end of simulation -> extra test with 0 - 3000 Nm

 ![alt text](./TestWheel_ForceTorque_Validation3000.png)

+magnitude of velocity (is negative).
+Magnitude does only matter for this case

 ### Test 2: Load Transfer Effect on Traction